 - Take a medical history to understand your overall health, including any medications and pre-existing medical conditions (ongoing medical conditions are mostly not a contraindication to implant treatment, it just means we work hand-in-hand with your specialist or GP, so they are aware of your dental treatment plans)

-- Take a special 3D x-ray (called a CBCT) that allows us to see your jawbone and take accurate measurements
+- Take a special 3D x-ray (called a CBCT) that allows us to see your jawbone and take accurate measurements to place dental implants in the ideal position

 - Take photographs and videos of you smiling, at rest and speaking so we can intricately plan your ideal tooth shape, length and width, leaving nothing to chance